transcriptionpro/wuc-new/_posts/2015-06-03-blocktrail.md

 #### Jop Hartog, VP Business Development
 <p>Previously co-founded Vircu.me, a platform for bitcoin information (now a part of BlockTrail).
 Jop has been a part of the Bitcoin community since 2010 and now leads BlockTrail’s community and business development.</p>

-#### Alejandro De La Torre, Marketing & Sales
+#### Alejandro De La Torre, Business Development
 <p>Previously founder of SendChat, a digital currency messaging app(acquired by BlockTrail May 2015).
 Alejandro brings entrepreneurial experience and practical understanding of how to apply blockchain technology in business settings.</p>

-#### Sarah Foster, Sales and Marketing
+#### Sarah Foster, Expansion
-<p> Sarah has 5 + years of early stage startup experience.
+<p>Sarah has 5 + years of early stage startup experience.
 Her first startup was Vertica (acquired by HP) where she helped build and grow its ecosystem of partners.
-In her latest role at Solano Labs she was responsible for sales, marketing & business development strategy and execution.
-She now leads expansion efforts at BlockTrail. </p>
+In her latest role at Solano Labs she was responsible for sales, marketing & business development strategy and execution.</p>

 #### Oisin Akiboye Conolly, Core Developer
-<p> Oisin was a freelance at OAC Designs, specialising in systems development, graphic design, and photography.
+<p>Oisin was a freelance at OAC Designs, specialising in systems development, graphic design, and photography.
 Prior to that he was the IT Manager and lead software developer fot StG, a global speciality gas mixtures company based in the UK.</p>

 #### Geoff Bolton, CFO
 <p>International finance and business development expert, focusing on FX markets, technology-centric hedge funds and asset management.</p>